yokto/xicecat/README.md

 ## Install

-Unfortunately xicecat requires > libnice-0.1.5 which is not in the ubuntu/debian repos so for now you will have to compile that your self.
+Unfortunately xicecat requires > libnice-0.1.5 which is not in the ubuntu/debian repos so for now you will have to compile that yourself.

 	sudo apt-get install build-essential libgloox-dev libnice-dev
 	g++ -o xicecat xicecat.cpp `pkg-config gloox nice --cflags --libs`